-Not my first time to have perogies but my first time to eat Polish perogies in Poland!
-Many countries have their version of perogies which is a filled dumpling similar to ravioli or gyoza.
-The perogi is Eastern Europe’s version and Poland makes delicious dumplings.
+Not my first time to have perogies, but my first time to eat Polish perogies in Poland.
+Many countries have their version of perogies, which are filled dumplings similar to ravioli or gyoza.
+The perogi is Eastern Europe’s version, and Poland makes delicious dumplings.

-I ordered this perogi dish at the castle in Warsaw and it was filled with cabbage, mushroom and onion.
-They were very tender and savory, I enjoyed them very much.
+I ordered this perogi dish at the castle in Warsaw, and it was filled with cabbage, mushroom, and onion.
+They were very tender and savory, and I enjoyed them very much.
 This also was the moment that I realized how inexpensive Poland was.
-My whole meal including a bottle of sparkling water was just over $4.00 USD (back in 2015).
-I had to double check my calculations and it was amazing food quality for amazing prices!
+My whole meal, including a bottle of sparkling water was just over $4.00 USD (back in 2015).
+I had to double check my calculations, and it was amazing food quality for amazing prices.

 Chimney Cake Bakery in Krakow

-I was walking back to my hotel from the Kielbasa Van and did a double take when I saw the Chimney Cake Bakery- I had just found my dessert.
-I love chimney cakes and have eaten them throughout Eastern Europe.
+I was walking back to my hotel from the Kielbasa Van, and did a double take when I saw the Chimney Cake Bakery- I had just found my dessert.
+I love chimney cakes, and have eaten my share of them throughout Eastern Europe.
 Now the chimney cakes from this location were much nicer than the ones that I have tried before, plus the Chimney Cake Bakery had many other options.